Can a No Credit Check Loan Actually Hurt Your Credit?

 Instead, request proof of the debt.
 The agency is required to send you proof within 30 days.
 That will help you understand if it’s an actual debt you must deal with, a debt where the statute has expired, or a total mistake.

-Jeanne Kelly, is an author, speaker, and coach who educates people achieve a higher credit score and understand credit reporting. #HealthyCredit is her motto.
+Jeanne Kelly is an author, speaker, and coach who educates people to achieve a higher credit score and understand credit reporting. #HealthyCredit is her motto.
 As the founder of The Kelly Group in 2000 and the author of The 90-Day Credit Challenge, Jeanne Kelly is a nationally recognized authority on credit consulting and credit score improvement.

-Randall Yates, is the founder and CEO of The Lenders Network, an online mortgage marketplace that helps homebuyers find reputable mortgage lenders.
+Randall Yates is the founder and CEO of The Lenders Network, an online mortgage marketplace that helps homebuyers find reputable mortgage lenders.
 As a part of Randall's successful entrepreneurial career, he spends a chunk of time helping consumers understand their credit and lending his mortgage expertise to help them find the right type of loan.
 Randall Yates lives in Dallas, Texas with his two sons.